Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Introduction and main results

 \subsection{Organization of the article}

-The paper is organized as follows: in Section~\ref{section2}, we discuss motivic classes of stacks in finite characteristic compared to the characteristic $0$ case in \cite{FSS1}; in Section \ref{count}, we define the counting measure for the ring of motivic classes; in Section \ref{realsection3}, we define the power structures on the rings of motivic classes of schemes and stacks; in Section \ref{section4}, we calculate the motivic classes of the stacks of semistable Higgs bundles; finally in Section \ref{section5}, we use Mellit's results \cite{Mel1,Mel2} to obtain a simpler formula for the motivic classes of Higgs bundles in the universal $\lambda$-ring quotient and to calculate their volumes in the case when the field is finite.
+The paper is organized as follows: in Section~\ref{section2}, we define and study the motivic classes of stacks in arbitrary characteristic; in Section~\ref{count}, we define the counting measure for the ring of motivic classes and use the \'etale realization to show that the counting measure only depends on the image of the motivic class in the completed $\lambda$-ring; in Section~\ref{realsection3}, we define the power structures on the rings of motivic classes of schemes and stacks; in Section \ref{section4}, we calculate the motivic classes of the stacks of semistable Higgs bundles; finally in Section \ref{section5}, we use Mellit's results \cite{Mel1,Mel2} to obtain a simpler formula for the motivic classes of stacks of Higgs bundles in the universal $\lambda$-ring quotient and to calculate their volumes in the case when the field is finite.